joesturge/godot-with-actions-starter/README.md

 ### Build Assets

-Every release comes with a `build.zip` asset this can be uploaded to [itch.io](https://itch.io) as a HTML5 game.
+Every release comes with a `builds.zip`, it contains the builds for each platform as a zip.
+For example the web.zip can be uploaded to [itch.io](https://itch.io) as a HTML5 game.

 ## Development Setup